criswellalexander/blip/README.md

 `pip install -e .[gpu]`

 which will install JAX with CUDA 12 dependencies.

-## TEMPORARY FIX FOR CHAINCONSUMER
-We require chainconsumer 0.34.0, as the author of that code has revamped it in more recent versions to be significantly clunkier.
-We will soon be depreciating chainconsumer in favor of corner or our own implementation.
-For the moment, however, chainconsumer 0.34.0 has a breaking import.
-To resolve this, follwing the installation process, navigate to (e.g.) [your conda path]/envs/blip-env/lib/python3.12/site-packages/chainconsumer/analysis.py.
-On line 4, replace
-`from scipy.integrate import simps` with
-`from scipy.integrate import simpson as simps`

 You should now be ready to go!
 To run BLIP, you only need to provide a configuration file.
 In this directory, you will find params_default.ini, a pre-constructed config file with reasonable settings and accompanying parameter explanations.